 Have you been blackberry picking yet?
-The blackberry brambles are full of beautiful, juicy berries.
-It is one of the easiest wild food ingredients to find and forage.
-If you haven't yet, there is still time.
+The blackberry brambles are full of beautiful, juicy berries, and they are one of the easiest wild food ingredients to find and forage.
+If you haven't been picking yet, there is still time (late September).
 So grab your basket and off you go!
 Then you can give this delicious wild blackberry margarita cocktail recipe idea a go.

 East Meets West: Kala Khatta Inspired Margarita Cocktail